France's Macron in Rwanda to reset ties as survivors expect apology

 “French officials armed, advised, trained, equipped, and protected the Rwandan government,” the report concluded.

-France then proceeded to cover up its role for years, the report added.
+France then proceeded to cover up its role for years, the report said.

-The Elysee Palace said on Friday that Macron would name a new ambassador to Rwanda - France’s first accredited envoy since 2015.
+On Friday, the Elysee Palace said Macron would name a new ambassador to Rwanda, the first accredited French envoy since 2015.

+The streets of Kigali were quiet on Thursday, with none of the banners or flags that usually accompany a high-level visit.

 The French president is due to speak at the genocide memorial of Gisozi in Kigali, where more than 250,000 Tutsi are buried.
 Although Kagame has said it is up to France, many Rwandans say they are hoping for a full apology.

-"I wish he could ask forgiveness for what France did during 1994," said Henriette Uwase, a 28-year-old street vendor selling mangos, who was two when her father and two brothers were killed.
+“I wish he could ask forgiveness for what France did during 1994,” said Henriette Uwase, a 28-year-old street vendor selling mangoes, who was two years old when her father and two brothers were killed.

-Many Rwandans had been angered because perpetrators of the genocide had been able to live abroad, said Alain Gauthier, who hunts genocide perpetrators with his Rwandan wife, a Tutsi who lost her mother and other relatives.
+Many Rwandans had been angered because perpetrators of the genocide had been able to live abroad, said Alain Gauthier, who pursues such individuals with his Rwandan wife, a Tutsi who lost her mother and other relatives.

-After Rwanda, Macron will travel to South Africa, where he will meet President Cyril Ramaphosa to discuss COVID-19 and regional crises including in Mozambique (TOTF.PA)..
+From Rwanda, Macron will travel to South Africa, where he will meet President Cyril Ramaphosa to discuss COVID-19 and regional crises, including one in Mozambique.

+Reporting by Clement Uwiringiyimana and Richard Lough, Editing by Angus MacSwan and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.